learnk8s/learnk8s.io/src/gatekeeper/content.md

 This schema defines that the constraint template expects only to have one parameter, `labels` which is an array of strings.

-This becomes useful when, for example, you may want to enforce that all deployment workloads have `app` and `project` labels, but all job workloads have a `project` label only.

-In such a case, you can define two constraints using the same constraint template, but only differing in value of the labels parameter.

 All input provided is made available to the constraint via the `input.parameters` attribute.

 Save the above manifest into a file `check_labels.yaml` and then run `kubectl apply` to create the constraint template: